s0enke/ruempler.eu/source/_drafts/advantages-aws-multi-account-architecture.md

 title: "Advantages of AWS Multi-Account Architecture"
 ---

-When we begin doing some things in AWS, we usually start with one AWS account and put our resources in it, and things can become a mess very fast.
-This article should give you an overview why you should switch to a using multi-account strategy very soon if you decided to run production workloads on AWS.
+When we begin doing some things in AWS, we usually start with one AWS account and put our resources in it.
+And things can become a mess very fast.
+This article should give you an overview why you should switch to a using multi-account architecture very soon for workloads on AWS.

 ## "Blast radius" reduction

-The main reason for separating workloads into several distinct AWS accounts is to [limit the so called blast radius](https://www.slideshare.net/AmazonWebServices/aws-reinvent-2016-reduce-your-blast-radius-by-using-multiple-aws-accounts-per-region-and-service-sec304).
+One of the most important reasons for separating workloads into several distinct AWS accounts is to [limit the so called blast radius](https://www.slideshare.net/AmazonWebServices/aws-reinvent-2016-reduce-your-blast-radius-by-using-multiple-aws-accounts-per-region-and-service-sec304).
 It means to contain issues, problems or leaks **by design** so that only one portion of the infrastructure is affected when things go wrong and to prevent them from leaking / cascading into other accounts.

 AWS accounts are logically separated: No AWS account or resource in it can access resources of other AWS accounts by default.
 Cross-account access is possible, but it has always to be granted in an explicit way, e.g. by granting permissions through IAM or other mechanism specific to an AWS service.